KhizraSiddiq/capstone/README.md

 --------

-This is a web application project built with Django on the back-end and Javascript on the front-end, as the final project for Harvard CS50’s Web Programming with Python and JavaScript course.

-It is a simple website that presents Premier League data and information by retreiving data from [football-API](https://www.football-data.org/), including information for each Premier League team, fixtures and table of the current Premier League season.
-It also includes a discussion forum for each Premier League team.
+For my final project in Harvard CS50’s Web Programming with Python and JavaScript course, I am developing a web application that combines Django for the back-end and JavaScript for the front-end.
+This project aims to create a comprehensive and engaging platform for Premier League fans.
+The back-end, built with Django, manages data processing, user authentication, and ensures secure and efficient application operations.
+On the front-end, JavaScript is utilized to build a dynamic, responsive user interface, providing real-time updates and interactive elements.
+By providing valuable data and fostering community engagement through its forums, the project enhances the overall user experience for Premier League enthusiasts.
+The application integrates with a football API to offer current Premier League data, including:

+Team Profiles: Detailed information on each team, such as player statistics, historical performance, and team rosters.
+Match Fixtures: A complete schedule of upcoming and past matches, with dates, times, and results.
+League Standings: A season table showing the latest rankings, points, goals scored, and goals conceded for all Premier League teams.
 ![Screenshot (663)](https://github.com/user-attachments/assets/6a2219d3-39f5-4c28-9d26-5b8a6d1464ad)
 ![Screenshot (664)](https://github.com/user-attachments/assets/cd1b31de-0c88-45e9-9dc3-3a95a022e2eb)